Infineon/mtb-example-azure-iot/README.md

    </details>

-<details><summary><b>X509 certificate based authentication mode</b></summary><br>
+<details><summary><b>X509 certificate based authentication mode</b></summary><br />

-This section describes the provisioning steps for this example and the setup of X509 certificates into the secure hardware, these will be used for secure socket connection with the Azure cloud. <br>
+This section describes the provisioning steps for this example and the setup of X509 certificates into the secure hardware, these will be used for secure socket connection with the Azure cloud. <br />

 **Note:** The KitProg3 must be in DAPLink mode for performing this section.
 Press the 'Mode' button on the kit until the Status LED blinks fast.
 Also, ensure the J26 jumper is open.